tdensmore/docker-workshop/README.md

 ## Requirements

-The onlyu requirements to complete this workshop are:
+The only requirements to complete this workshop are:

 - Git
 - Docker Desktop (includes Docker, Docker Compose)